knpuniversity/ansible/knpu/variable-vault.md

 One really cool solution to this is the *vault*: an *encrypted* variables file.

-To create a vault file, go back to your main machine's terminal and run
+To create a vault file, go back to your main machine's terminal and run:

 ```terminal
 ansible-vault create ansible/vars/vault.yml